Powerlearnproject/se-day1-assignment-Nwachiemu/README.md

 Part 2: Introduction to AI and Prompt Engineering
 1. What is Prompt Engineering?

-Prompt engineering is the process of crafting input queries (prompts) to effectively interact with AI models.
+Prompt engineering is crafting input queries (prompts) to interact with AI models effectively.
 It's crucial because a well-designed prompt leads to more accurate and useful responses from AI systems, enhancing the interaction experience.

 2. Example of a Vague Prompt and Improvement